 Figure 1: RTAM training flowchart showing equivalency with Avalanche Operations Level 1.

-On-line registration opens September 3, 2012.
+On-line registration opens in early September.
 To register, click on the “Register now!” button in the right sidebar.
 Note that full payment will be taken at the time of on-line registration.

 NEW: You will be required to upload a scan of the following document during your registration process.
 Without it you will be unable to complete your registration.
 A scan can be a legible digital photo of the required document.
 A scan is needed of:

 At the end of the course, students should be able to:

 An additional $100 registration fee is applied to International Students.

 Participants are evaluated by pratical and written tests on weather, snowpack and avalanche observations & techniques. knowledge of avalanche terrain, the formation of avalanches, avalanche rescue, and record keeping are also evaluated.
 A minimum mark of 71% is required to pass.